Developed by Ron Thornton

-The questions on the VET are based on research into student thinking about quadratic and linear equations.
+The questions on the VET are based on research into student thinking about vectors.
 It has been administered at multiple institutions and results are published in one paper.

 - R. Thornton, Measuring and Improving Student Mathematical Skills for Modeling, presented at the GIREP Conference 2006: Modeling in Physics and Physics Education, Amsterdam, Netherlands, 2006.